lukefleed/compressed-intvec/README.md

 -   **Efficient Compression**: Utilizes a range of sophisticated bit-level codes, including Gamma (γ), Delta (δ), Rice, and Zeta (ζ), alongside optimal fixed-width encoding.
 -   **Fast Random Access**: Achieves O(1) access for fixed-width encoding and fast, tunable access for variable-length codes via a sampling mechanism.
 -   **Smart Codec Selection**: Features an [`Auto`] mode that analyzes your data to pick the most space-efficient compression scheme automatically.
 No guesswork required.
+Note that this introduces a small overhead during the initial build phase.
 -   **Signed Integer Support**: Provides [`SIntVec`], a specialized vector for `i64` data that uses ZigZag encoding to efficiently compress values centered around zero.
 -   **Parallel Processing**: Offers parallel iterators and random access methods ([`par_iter`], [`par_get_many`]) under the `parallel` feature flag to leverage multi-core systems.
 -   **Flexible Builders**: Construct vectors from slices with automatic parameter detection, or from iterators for streaming large datasets.